tejasmusale99/namaste_react/Assignments/Assignment_03.md

 All three are methods to render the TitleComponent, functional component in some other component or React element.

-- {TitleComponent()} : call the TitleComponent function since Fucntional components are at the end of the day JS functions
+- `{TitleComponent()}` : call the TitleComponent function since Fucntional components are at the end of the day JS functions
-- <TitleComponent/> : Using self-closing tags
+- `{<TitleCompoenent />}`: Using self-closing tags
-- <TitleComponent></TitleComponent> : Using opening and closing tags
+- `<TitleComponent></TitleComponent>` : Using opening and closing tags

+### 5. Can we have multiple root elements in React using multiple createRoot()?

+- Yes we can have.
+- In case our app is fully built using React, simply have a single root for the entire app.
+- But in case our app/page is justy partially built with React, then we can have multiple createRoot(), and then use multiple root.render() methods to display different content in each root

+### 6. Can we have nested fragments in React?

+- Yes we can have nested fragments

+### 7. What makes our web app code so readable in case of React?
+Is it just React itself?

+- It’s not just because of React it’s JSX that makes our code easier to read and write!
+Without JSX, we’d have to use the old createElement() method, which was quite complicated and messy.